avpnusr/sabnzbd/README.md

 ![SABnzbd Logo](https://www.usenet.com/wp-content/uploads/2017/05/Screenshot_2-1.png)

 **SABnzbd in container with multiarch support**
 ===

 Image is automatically updated, when a new version of SABnzbd arrives on GitHub.
 Supported architectures are amd64, arm64, arm.

-The container is lightweight and based on alpine Linux.
+The container is lightweight and based on alpine linux.

 Versions in the latest image
 -----